-Many foreign investors and temporaray residents living in Australia want to take advantage Australia’s booming commercial property market aren’t sure whether they qualify for finance.
+Many foreign investors and temporaray residents living in Australia want to take advantage Australia’s booming commercial property market but aren’t sure whether they qualify for finance.

 Not many people know that with government approval and the right lender, you can actually borrow up to the same amount and get the same commercial interest rates as an Australian citizen.